 Qatar is a beautiful country, a hidden gem of the Persian Gulf.
-It’s enough only to get on the dhow, to widen up your views, to freed your soul.
+It’s enough only to get on the dhow, to widen up your views, to free your soul.
 And somewhere on the horizon, David Lean is making his new Lawrence of Arabia, who is still fighting for freedom.
 On his gracious camel.
 And the wind, it never stops blowing.
 And bringing new hope.
 While falcon sways his wings.

-Isn’t photography a means that evokes, reminds and provokes us?
+Isn’t photography a means that evokes, reminds, and provokes us?
 It makes us smile.
 It makes us shed a tear.
 A tear of joy, while sinking into albums of our memories.

 Qatar is Arabian magic, always in pursuit of peace.
 Black and white, like Yin and Yang.
-Always harmonious and lightsome, like a photography.
+Always harmonious and lightsome, like photography.